nonmodernist/dcda30970/content/blog/week-01.md

 ## Infrastructure

 The internet is one element of the [digital culture(s)](https://cdex.tcu.edu/digital-culture-data-analytics-dcda/) that now define much of our world.
-But how can we see it?
+But how do we see it?

 Let's use this website you are reading as an example.
 To make it, I used a laptop (provided for me by work).
 I created the site with several pieces of software, which I downloaded from servers somewhere in the world, using my home internet.
 That internet connection arrives to my apartment through fiber optic cables, which were installed in my neighborhood less than two years ago.
 Those cables run underground parallel to the road, then snake into our apartment building in between the walls, up to our living room on the third floor.
 They end by plugging into a router installed about eight feet up our wall.
 The router broadcasts the wireless signal that lets my computer talk to other computers around the world.

 Once I created the site, I used the internet to send the data to Github's servers, which are distributed all over the world.
-Assuming the data is being stored on a server nearby, the most likely place is the San Antonio area, where Microsoft (who owns Github) [owns at least 12 parcels of land](https://sanantonioreport.org/medina-county-farmland-data-centers-strain/) and has built something like 8 data centers in the past 9 years, which required clearing both farmland and stands of oak trees.
+Assuming the data is being stored on a server nearby, the most likely place is the San Antonio area, where Microsoft (who owns Github) has acquired [at least 12 parcels of land](https://sanantonioreport.org/medina-county-farmland-data-centers-strain/) and has built something like 8 data centers in the past 9 years.
+Each new round of construction requires clearing both farmland and stands of oak trees.

 {{< absfigure
   src="datacenter.jpeg"